Neptune: Naming

 Shortly after its discovery, Neptune was referred to simply as "the planet exterior to Uranus" or as "Le Verrier's planet".
 The first suggestion for a name came from Galle, who proposed the name Janus.
 In England, Challis put forward the name Oceanus.

 Claiming the right to name his discovery, Le Verrier quickly proposed the name Neptune for this new planet, though falsely stating that this had been officially approved by the French Bureau des Longitudes.
 In October, he sought to name the planet Le Verrier, after himself, and he had loyal support in this from the observatory director, François Arago.
 This suggestion met with stiff resistance outside France.
 French almanacs quickly reintroduced the name Herschel for Uranus, after that planet's discoverer Sir William Herschel, and Leverrier for the new planet.

-Struve came out in favour of the name Neptune on 29 December 1846, to the Saint Petersburg Academy of Sciences.
+Struve came out in favour of the name Neptune on 29 December 1846, to the Saint Petersburg Academy of Sciences, after the colour of the planet as viewed through a telescope.
 Soon, Neptune became the internationally accepted name.
 In Roman mythology, Neptune was the god of the sea, identified with the Greek Poseidon.
 The demand for a mythological name seemed to be in keeping with the nomenclature of the other planets, all of which were named for deities in Greek and Roman mythology.